vijaysoren/Prevent-Invalid-Ad-clicks/README.md

        }

-       Call method registerAdOnClick() as follows -
+       Call method registerOnAdClick() as follows -

     Call method in ad events such as